czw1296924847/EQ-Web/README.md

 ## Problems and Solutions

 ### 0. Universal method
 There are two **violent** methods that can solve most bugs.
-So you should use them with caution.
+So you should use them with caution.<br>

 - **Extremely Violent**:<br>
 Remove the web project.
 For Linux system, firstly make sure you have backed up all files (excluding temporary files), then